Bow Group: History

 The Bow Group was founded by a group of students with the aim of providing an effective counter to socialism and the Fabian Society.
-Since then, it has expanded under chairmen such as Geoffrey Howe, Leon Brittan, Norman Lamont, Michael Howard, Peter Lilley, Sir Christopher Bland, and David Campbell Bannerman.
+Since then, it has expanded under chairmen such as Geoffrey Howe, Leon Brittan, Norman Lamont, Michael Howard, Peter Lilley, Christopher Bland, and David Campbell Bannerman.

 Much of the group's thought can be categorised as conservatism supporting both a market economy and social responsibility.
 The reputation of the group was founded on the need for innovative conservative thinking to address the pressing problems of the day.
 In keeping with this trend, it was The Bow Group which promoted the idea of a World Refugee Year in the late 1950s.
 In the 1960s, the group attracted significant controversy in Conservative circles over its support for Kenyan independence.
-In the 1970s and early 1980s, the group was closely associated with the development of post-Keynesian economics and policy.
-The publication in 1973 of Peter Lilley's Alternative Manifesto marked the beginnings of the intellectual shift from the policies of the Edward Heath government.
+In the 1970s and early 1980s, the group was closely associated with the development of post-Keynesian economics and government policy for the Arts etc. The publication in 1973 of Peter Lilley's Alternative Manifesto marked the beginnings of the intellectual shift from the policies of the Heath government.
 The group was later in the vanguard of developing policy on privatisation and new enterprise zones, and promoting the extension of share ownership.
 The group continued to publish pamphlets on a wide range of issues during the 1980s, 1990s and 2000s.

 In July 2012, the Bow Group, reflecting on 60 years of its history in British politics, appointed former British Prime Minister John Major as its President and Lords Howe, Howard and Lamont as its Senior Patrons to serve on the advisory board of the organisation.
 In 2014 the conservative academics David Starkey and Roger Scruton joined the advisory board, with Scruton addressing the Group on the difference between modern Conservatism and ideological conservatism.
-In 2015 Norman Tebbit, former Conservative Party Chairman and long-term confidant of Margaret Thatcher, also joined the board.
+In 2015 Norman Tebbit, former Conservative Party chairman and long-term confidant of Margaret Thatcher, also joined the board.
 Addressing the organisation at a lecture prior to his appointment he criticised the centrism and lack of ideological clarity in the modern Conservative Party, and called for an end to the "Bedroom Tax".

-In May 2015, with polls pointing to a hung Parliament in the run up to the 2015 general election, the Bow Group chairman, Ben Harris-Quinney, called on voters in marginal constituencies to support the values of conservatism by voting UK Independence Party (UKIP) where the Conservative Party candidates could not win, and the Conservatives where UKIP could not win.
+In May 2015, with polls pointing to a hung Parliament in the run up to the 2015 general election, the Bow Group chairman, Ben Harris-Quinney, called on voters in marginal constituencies to support the values of conservatism by voting UK Independence Party (UKIP) where Conservative Party candidates could not win, and the Conservatives where UKIP could not win.
 However, this suggestion of tactical voting was opposed by Bow Group patrons Lords Heseltine, Howard and Lamont, in a joint statement.

-In 2015, Tebbit was appointed as the Bow Group's President, replacing John Major who had stepped down in 2014.
+In 2015, Lord Tebbit was appointed as the Bow Group's President, replacing Sir John Major who had stepped down in 2014.